Organize your meal planning schedule with these FREE printable menu plans! The perfect way to get on track each week.

 Easy Printable Meal Plans

 Since the summer began, my meal planning has been pretty much non-existent.
 When that happens, I end up buying groceries I don’t need, I don’t eat as healthy and I DREAD cooking dinner.
 Between keeping up with my kids, working at home and cleaning – cooking can take the back seat.
 If you’re like me, hopefully these blank printable menu plans will keep you on track!

 It’s easier for me to remember things when I write them down on paper.
 It solidifies what I’m thinking and helps me plan better, so I just love having an easy weekly menu plan on paper.
 Which is why I have created this meal plan template for you.

 My plans are to get the menu planning template laminated, then write on it with a dry-erase marker.
 When I’m ready to go to the store, I’ll just take the list with me and erase the items as I put them in my cart.
 So easy and efficient.
-You could easily just print a new menu template out each week though, too!
+You can also use our editable version and just print out a new meal plan each week.

-There are two free menu planner templates available – check out the differences between the different versions below.
-Each version is available in black and white and turquoise.
+There are two free templates available – check out the differences between the different versions below.

-Version 1 (photo above): Blank weekly meal plan with no set theme.
+Version 1 (days of the week): Blank weekly meal plan with no set theme.
 Also includes a shopping list page.
 Available in turquoise and black and white.

 - Keep a secret Pinterest board for your menu plans.
 When the week is over, you can move the recipes you like to your public boards and delete the ones you didn’t like and start over again!

 - Try to create dishes for the week that have some of the same ingredients.

 - Try new recipes, but make sure you add some family favorites to your list every week.
 I find that I spend way more time trying new recipes and you don’t want to burn yourself out.